 Children and Adolescent Literature is a survey course designed to explore the history, various genres, functions, and pleasures of literature for children and adolescents.
 The survey will cover both classic and contemporary texts ranging in age level from elementary school to high school and focus on training in literary analysis rather than pedagogical methods.
-Prerequisite: ENG 1300 with a grade of C or higher.
 Fall